You Earned a Ticket!

 The biggest changes in California demographics have been driven by immigration, primarily from Mexico.
 Statistics regarding the immigration status of California’s students and their families are imprecise.
 As discussed in Lesson 2.9, undocumented students are a small part of this shift, accounting for perhaps one in every 30 students enrolled in California public schools.

 In 1982 the US Supreme Court ruled 5-4 in Plyler v.
-Doe that immigration status cannot serve as a condition for enrollment in American public schools.
+Doe that immigration status may not serve as a condition for enrollment in American public schools.
 Access to public education is open to all students residing in the US, regardless of immigration status.
 This right includes higher education; the California Dream Act extended in-state tuition benefits to all residents.
-After about a decade of litigation, in 2010 this policy was upheld by a unanimous ruling of the California state Supreme Court.
+After about a decade of litigation, this policy was upheld by a unanimous ruling of the California state Supreme Court in 2010.

 Religious identity